lawrennd/old_talks/_deepnn/generalisation-and-neural-networks.md

 \subsection{Shallow and Deep Learning}

-\notes{So far we have been talking about *linear models* or *shallow learning* as we might think of it.
+\notes{So far, we have been talking about *linear models* or *shallow learning* as we might think of it.
 Let's pause for a moment and consider a *fully connected* deep neural network model to relate the two ideas.}

 \include{_deepnn/includes/deep-neural-network.md}